Inklingo

 la

-Use 'la' when 'it' refers to a feminine singular noun that has already been mentioned.
+Use 'la' as a direct object pronoun when 'it' refers to a specific feminine noun previously mentioned or understood.

 A person's hand pointing directly at a blue butterfly, representing the Spanish pronoun 'la' which means 'her' or 'it' when referring to something feminine.